MudFahmi/weather-challenge/README.md

 - BigData Cloud api to get city name using latitude and longitude from endpoint [https://api.bigdatacloud.net/data/reverse-geocode-client?latitude=[latitude]&longitude=[longitude]&localityLanguage=en]

 # Notes
-- I had to change darksky endpoint to get over the CORS problems from the server using  [https://cors.bridged.cc/[darksky endpoint]].
+- Had to change darksky endpoint to get over the CORS problems from the server using  [https://cors.bridged.cc/[darksky endpoint]].
-- I used BigData Cloud becouse it is free and didn't require any payment details, the documentation for endpoint is [here](https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api)
+- Used BigData Cloud Api becouse it is free and didn't require any payment details, the documentation for endpoint is [here](https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api)
+- Used Media query to make the page is reponsive for all screens
+- Test design and functionality on browsers(google chrome and firefox)
+- Calculated Min and Max today temprature from data in hourly object (get array of attribute temprature in every hour
+- Change temprature to celsius from equation `celsius = (fahrenheit - 32) * 5 / 9`

 ## Available Scripts